abotzer/Python-Style-Guide/python_style_guide.md

 Put a blank line between those groups of imports.

-In a different note, write: `from foo.bar.yourclass import YourClass` instead of: `import foo.bar.yourclass`.
+In a different note, write:

+`from foo.bar.yourclass import YourClass`

+instead of:

+`import foo.bar.yourclass`

 Also, avoid wildcards imports such as:

 `from <module> import *`

 Future imports should be placed first:

 `from __future__ import barry_as_FLUFL`

 ### 3.6.
 Indentations